lukejbyrne/pre-dad-shred-eda/README.md

 | Gym Sessions | Weight | -0.044626 |
 | Kcals in | Weight | -0.067921 |
 | Net Diff (kcals) | Weight | -0.074647 |

+As the purpose of this investigation is ultimately to uncover how to 'shred' better, it would go incomplete if the analysis of variables on weight were missed.

+It would appear from the findings that number of gym sessions, calories in, and net difference are negatively (albeit very slightly)

 ### Weekly Trends
 ![Image Alt text](/Weekly/Heatmap/Figure1.png "Weekly Heatmap"))